Soumik-Maji/linux_configs/README.md

-# linux_configs
+# A repo for my Linux configs
-Store configs for Linux
+Store & backup my Linux configs.
+Very clumsy for now, but will definitely make it organised repo in near future.